Home / Blog / Chrome Tab Limit

 Why do I have a tab limit on my Chromebook?

 You are usually hitting a resource limit, not a published Chrome tab limit.
-Close unused tabs, windows, and apps, press Shift+Esc to use Chrome Task Manager, disable unnecessary extensions, restart, and use Diagnostics to check memory if freezing continues.
+Close unused tabs, windows, and apps, press Shift+Esc to use Chrome Task Manager, disable unnecessary extensions, then restart if freezing continues.

 How many Chrome tabs can 128GB RAM handle?